-The integration process should be entered into realistically with full knowledge of the obstacles that can be encountered.
-Most acquisitions considered successful follow a pattern that has been described as the "Emotional Cycle of Change."
-(See chart on page 7)
+The integration process should be entered into realistically with full knowledge of the obstacles that may be encountered.
+Most acquisitions considered successful follow a pattern that has been described as the "Emotional Cycle of Change" (see chart on page 7).